Denzi33/School21/CPP/CPP3_SmartCalc_v2.0/README.md

 ## Part 2.
 Bonus.
 Credit calculator

 Provide a special mode "credit calculator" (you can take banki.ru and calcus.ru as an example):

 - Input: total credit amount, term, interest rate, type (annuity, differentiated)
 - Output: monthly payment, overpayment on credit, total payment

 ## Part 3.
 Bonus.
 Deposit calculator

 Provide a special mode "deposit profitability calculator" (you can take banki.ru and calcus.ru as an example):

 - Input: deposit amount, deposit term, interest rate, tax rate, periodicity of payments, capitalization of interest, replenishments list, partial withdrawals list
 - Output: accrued interest, tax amount, deposit amount by the end of the term

-💡 [Tap here](https://forms.yandex.ru/cloud/64181abec769f101d44293de/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.